samanasevana/samanasevanasite/src/content/reflection/00-an-overview-of-the-quality.md

 _He sits having pervaded this very body with a pure and clean psyche, with no part of the body left unpervaded by a pure and clean psyche…“ (DN 2_)

-**Right Remembering & Discerning (Vipassanā)**
+**Right Remembrance & Discerning (Vipassanā)**
-Right remembering is the piece of the path when one establishes remembering in the context of four aspects of one’s experience.
-Right remembering is described as:
+Right remembrance is the piece of the path when one establishes remembrance in the context of four aspects of one’s experience.
+Right remembrance is described as:
 _“A monk lives examining the body within the body, passionate, fully conscious, and remembering having removed covetousness and suffering for the world,_
 _Lives examining sensations within sensations, passionate, fully conscious, and remembering having removed covetousness and suffering for the world,_
 _Lives examining the psyche within the psyche, passionate, fully conscious, and remembering having removed covetousness and suffering for the world,_